topdata-software-gmbh/topdata-package-util/README.md

 ## TODO
 - cache the parsed git data (command `pkg list` is very slow)
+- use spf13/viper for configuration
+- when creating a relaease zip, log it somewhere (release-log-path should be part of the config file)
-- fix and refactor the JSON API
+- fix and refactor the webservice API

 ## Security issues